OfficeDev/VBA-content/VBA/Visio-VBA/articles/documents-openex-method-visio.md

 If **visOpenDontList** is specified, the name of the opened file does not appear in the list of recently opened documents in the **Recent Documents** list on the **Recent** tab (click the **File** tab, and then click **Recent**).

-If **visOpenMinimized** is specified, the file opens minimized?it is not active.
+If **visOpenMinimized** is specified, the file opens minimized - it is not active.
 This flag is not supported in versions of Visio earlier than 5.0b.

 If **visOpenMacrosDisabled** is specified, the file opens with Visual Basic macros disabled.
 This flag is not supported in versions earlier than Visio 2002.